-By default, the plugin runs Asciidoctor in safe mode UNSAFE which is also the default when a user runs Asciidoctor from the command line.
+By default, the plugin runs Asciidoctor in mode UNSAFE, which is also the default when a user runs Asciidoctor from the command line.
 The user can change the behavior to other modes like SAVE, SERVER and SECURE in the plugin’s settings.
 See section Running Asciidoctor securely in the Asciidoctor User Manual for more information about this feature.

 When using the JCEF of the JavaFX preview and the safe mode setting SAVE, SERVER or SECURE, remote content is no longer allowed in the preview.
 With this setting the plugin applies a Content Security Policy to prevent this (new in plugin version 0.32.32).